awsdocs/amazon-athena-user-guide/doc_source/querying.md

    + Choose **Browse S3**, choose the Amazon S3 bucket that you created for your current Region, and then choose **Choose**\.
 **Note**
 If you are using a workgroup that specifies a query result location for all users of the workgroup, the option to change the query result location is unavailable\.

+1. \(Optional\) Choose **View lifecycle configuration** to view and configure the [Amazon S3 lifecycle rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) on your query results bucket\.
+The Amazon S3 lifecycle rules that you create can be either expiration rules or transition rules\.
+Expiration rules automatically delete query results after a certain amount of time\.
+Transition rules move them to another Amazon S3 storage tier\.
+For more information, see [Setting lifecycle configuration on a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html) in the Amazon Simple Storage Service User Guide\.

 1. \(Optional\) For **Expected bucket owner**, enter the ID of the AWS account that you expect to be the owner of the output location bucket\.
 This is an added security measure\.
 If the account ID of the bucket owner does not match the ID that you specify here, attempts to output to the bucket will fail\.
 For in\-depth information, see [Verifying bucket ownership with bucket owner condition](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-owner-condition.html) in the *Amazon S3 User Guide*\.
 **Note**